 Preserving Original Email Address

-It is often possible that email address of a message may contain invalid characters such as a backslash (\) character.
-Microsoft Exchange provides Exchange service address format that is one example of such address.
+It is often possible that the email address of a message may contain invalid characters such as a backslash (\) character.
+Microsoft Exchange provides an Exchange service address format that is one example of such an address.
 In addition, it might be required to preserve such an email address while adding them to a Personal Storage (PST) file.
 Thus, it required the API to accommodate such invalid/malformed headers where necessary.
-In order to cater for this requirement, the MapiConversionOptions class now introduces a new property, named PreserveOriginalAddresses.
+In order to cater to this requirement, the MapiConversionOptions class now introduces a new property, named PreserveOriginalAddresses.
 If set to true, the address fields allow setting email addresses such as “a\email@example.com”.
-You can have more information about sample code by visiting our documentation article.
+You can have more information about the sample code by visiting our documentation article.

 As can be seen from the product release notes, the API includes further improvements by fixing a number of functionality bugs and exceptions.
 These include, but not limited to: